Paris Mountain Press

 Watkins jumped to her feet.
 “Right, Skipper.
 On my way.”
 She walked quickly from the bridge.

-Farmer was continuing to scan the material transmitted from the other ship.
-"The AI is starting to put words to the pictures, Skipper.
-Look at this."
+Farmer continued to scan the material transmitted from the other ship.
+“The AI is starting to put words to the pictures, Skipper.
+Look at this.”

 “Is that what they call themselves?
 Staumpitz asked.